14 Best Employee Experience Software Tools of 2026

 - What kind of self-service support options do you provide?

-- Will your software integrate with my existing tech stack?
+- Does it integrate with my existing tech stack?
+And for how much?

 - How do you handle data security and privacy?